openhab/website/CONTRIBUTING.md

 - run the latest (work in progress) version use `npm run build-local-latest -y`

 As the compilation can take a few minutes due to the size of the docs, wait for the "VuePress dev server listening at http://localhost:8080 (or another available port)" message.
+When loading the website in the browser it may take a few seconds until it finally appears.

 ## Building the final website